Importing High-Risk Food and Feed of Non-Animal Origin (HRFNAO) into Great Britain

 - pesticides

-Please follow this link to see the current list of ETSF operators.
+See the current list of ETSF operators.

 It is essential to pre-notify authorities in Great Britain before importing HRFNAO.
 Importers and import agents must use the online Import of Products, Animals, Food and Feed System (IPAFFS) to do this.

-Guidance on the import of high-risk food and feed not of animal origin from the EU to Great Britain is available on GOV.UK
+Guidance on the import of high-risk food and feed not of animal origin from the EU to Great Britain is available on GOV.UK.

 Foodstuffs with current restrictions